NCDOR is accepting returns. The Where's My Refund application will be available once NCDOR begins processing tax returns.

-Use the Where’s My Refund application for an up-to-date report on the status of your refund.
+The Where’s My Refund application provides an up-to-date report on the status of your refund.
 The information shown in the application is the same information our phone representatives have.

 For refunds taking longer to process due to missing or incorrect information, identity verification or other reasons, phone representatives are unable to provide additional information until at least 60 days after filing your return.

 To protect your refund, we use numerous data sources and capabilities to detect fraud.
 Additional processing times prevent identity theft.
 We may contact you for more information before issuing your refund; our enhanced identity theft security measures require additional customer verification for your protection.
 You can use the employee verficiation procedure to verify the identity of any Department employee who contacts you.

 If you believe your refund was lost, stolen, or destroyed, use these resources:

 - We found a math error on your return or have to make another adjustment.
 If our adjustment causes a change to your refund amount, you will receive a notice.

 - You used more than one form type to complete your return.
 The form type is identified in the top left corner of your return.
 We will return your State tax return for you to complete using the correct form type before we can process your return.
 View example of form types.

 - Your return was missing information or incomplete.
 Sometimes returns are missing information such as signatures, ID numbers, bank account information, W-2s, or 1099s.
 We will contact you to request this information so we can process your return.
 Please respond quickly so we can continue processing your return.

 - Your return was selected for additional review.
 As refund fraud resulting from identify theft has become more widespread, we’re taking extra steps to review all individual income tax returns we receive to be sure refunds go to the rightful owners.
 Additional safeguards can mean that it takes us longer to process your refund.
 However, our goal is to stop fraudulent refunds before they’re issued, not to slow down your refund.